twr14152/Network-Automation-Scripts-Python3/srlinux/README.md

 These devices are built on yang models so in theory it will help me better understand model driven programmability.

-So from a maanagement standpoint json/rpc server and gRPC server are a couple of automation options.
+So from a management standpoint json/rpc server and gRPC server are a couple of automation options.

 Lab set up to get familiar with cli and json rpc is two instances of srlinux connected as such: